pipilu89/haikou-banana-hostel/pages/first-time-in-china.md

 ## Maps
 Amap is the best Chinese map on android.
 It can be opened from within Trip.com.
 Use with a screen translator to learn how it works.
 Amap is good for local bus/metro in big cities (Think of it as the google maps for China).
 Apple maps generally works within China.

-Before you arrive in china you can download offline google maps (or Open Street Maps) of places you will visit.
+Before you arrive in China you can download offline google maps (or Open Street Maps) of places you will visit.
 You can then use your phones GPS with your offline maps even if you have no mobile data/internet connection.
 You can use the offline maps for basic navigation.